nabaz/school-management/README.md

+# School Management Test App - still in development built on top of Zemek Starter.

+?Dependencies:?
-💁 *Zemke/starter-laravel-angular has been upgraded to Laravel 5.1.0.
+ *Zemke/starter-laravel-angular has been upgraded to Laravel 5.1.0.
 You can pull the changes and run* `rm composer.lock && composer install --prefer-dist --no-scripts` *to merge the upgrade.*

 # Laravel and AngularJS Starter Application